lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 A Qt application could be run on X11 or Wayland.

 Anyway, Albert is available in AUR.

+Albert is gonna use default applications to open the files and the directory.
+Remember to set the as you wish.
+Default applications are dictated by the xdg standard.
+You can set them using the tool `xdg-settings` or `xdg-mime`.

+For example, I set my default application

 ### Synchronization with Google Drive
 I installed rclone via pacman (extra repository).